rodekruis/espocrm-template-pam/README.md

 ## Description

-PAM comprises of Entities and Roles.
+PAM consists of Entities and Roles.
 * Entities are the data structures that hold the information of people and programs.
 * Roles are sets of permissions that define what each user can do in the system.